 won't stop crying

-complains of head and neck pain (younger or nonverbal children may be more fussy)
+complains of head and neck pain (younger children who aren't talking yet may be

 won't awaken easily